Why The Summer I Turned Pretty's Rain Spencer Meditates Every Single Day

 Iced coffee or hot coffee?
 Usually hot.

-What’s your favorite thing that you keep on your desk or work space?
+What’s your favourite thing that you keep on your desk or work space?
 A journal.

 When was the last time you felt like a success?
 The other day, my fourth grade teacher emailed me to say congratulations on everything and asked me how I was doing and it made my week.
 It was so sweet.